UWrc/UWrc.github.io/docs/tools/vsc-proxy-jump.md

 :::tip PRO TIP
 Manually editing `~/.ssh/klone-node-config` everytime you want to connect VS Code is tedious and prone to error.
 Use the following bash script **ON YOUR COMPUTER** to get the hostname of the compute node you wish to connect to with your ProxyJump. [**Download the script here**](https://hyak.uw.edu/files/set-hyak-node.sh).

+**WARNING this script doesn'tusually work on Windows since bash and sed are not available.
+AND it might not work if you have a different version of sed**

 ```bash title="set-hyak-node.sh"
 #!/bin/bash
 set -euo pipefail